 Two people cannot realistically match each other across all areas in life.
 In a realistic relationship, partners have areas where they meet each other’s needs, but also areas that should be persuaded on their own.

-It is important to recognize that a degree of independence is not an attack on your partner.
+It is important to recognise that a degree of independence is not an attack on your partner.
 Moreover, doing things without your partner, like going shopping, seeing your friends or take a class you are interested in, it is healthy and absolutely normal in a relationship.

 The strongest couples are those who accept each other differences and interpret them in non-dramatic and non-disloyal terms.
 They focus on what the other person can bring to the relationship and they don’t blame each other for being different.

 In order to fully enjoy your relationship, you need to have other sources of excitement, stimulation and reassurance.
-When you stop believing that only a relationship can save you and start working on yourself, you are giving the relationship a better chance of survival and fulfillment.
+When you stop believing that only a relationship can save you and start working on yourself, you are giving the relationship a better chance of survival and fulfilment.
 Read more about how important self-confidence is in relationships here.